What is Meningitis?

 Frequently Asked Questions

 If you or your loved one is experiencing symptoms like a severe headache, high fever, stiff neck, or a rash that doesn't fade when pressed with a glass, you should seek medical attention immediately.
 These symptoms could indicate a serious condition like meningitis that needs prompt treatment.
-If a person is sleeping or difficult to wake up, or if they show signs of confusion or irritability, these are also reasons to seek immediate medical help.
+If a person is sleeping or has difficulty waking up, or if they show signs of confusion or irritability, these are also reasons to seek immediate medical help.

 Yes, it's possible to get meningitis more than once, as there are different types of bacteria, viruses, and fungi that can cause the disease.